PostHog/posthog.com/contents/docs/billing/limits-alerts.md

 ![two types of cohorts: static and dynamic](../../images/docs/billing/alerts.png)

+## Billing alerts

 When you set billing limits, the owner of the organization will automatically get alert emails when product usage nears the billing limits.
-These emails are sent at 80% and 100% of the limit.
+These emails are sent at **80%** and **100%** of the limit.